frederic-perez/AmE-dictionary/data/idioms.md

 __a stab at (someone or something)__
 __a stab in the back__ A betrayal; an act of treachery. _It felt like a stab in the back to hear that Paul was going out with my ex-girlfriend._
 __a stone’s throw__ :two: A very short distance. _The shore house is a stone’s throw from the ocean!_ _Just a stone’s throw from Wrigley Field._
+__a travesty of justice__ A legal act or decision that is so unjust that it seems like a grotesque mockery or imitation of the way the justice system is supposed to operate. _The acquittal of the mass murderer is an absolute travesty of justice._
 __a walk in the park__
 __a wee dram__ A small amount of liquor, often whisky.
 Primarily heard in Scotland. _How about a wee dram of whisky for the road?_
 __a week is a long time in politics__ _proverb_ Due to the fast-changing pace of the political landscape, the fortunes of a politician or political group can change drastically just in the course of a single week.
 The phrase is attributed to British Prime Minister Harold Wilson, c.
 1964. _The challenger is enjoying a surge in popularity after the debate, but there’s still time before the election, and a week is a long time in politics._